-Tonix Pharmaceuticals Holding Corp., through its wholly owned subsidiary Tonix Pharmaceuticals, Inc. ("Tonix Sub"), is a clinical-stage biopharmaceutical company focused on discovering, licensing, acquiring and developing therapeutics to treat and prevent human disease and alleviate suffering.
-The therapeutics include small molecules and biologies and all drug product candidates are still in development and none are approved or marketed.
+Tonix Pharmaceuticals Holding Corp., through its wholly owned subsidiary Tonix Pharmaceuticals, Inc. ("Tonix Sub"), is a clinical-stage biopharmaceutical company focused on discovering, licensing, acquiring and developing therapeutics and vaccines to treat and prevent human disease and alleviate suffering.
+The therapeutics include both small molecules and biologics.
+All drug product and vaccine candidates are still in development and none are approved or marketed.